 I set up an account online, and identified the exact filter we need (they’re listed by size—including custom sizes if the filter you need is not standard).
 I looked up the frequency of delivery, which took all of about five minutes.
 Now I can forget because I’ve put Second Nature in charge of remembering.

 We received our first shipment.
 Having that sizable box show up at the door was the reminder we needed to replace the filter—right then.
 Done.

 You can probably beat the FilterEasy price if you buy filters when they’re on sale and are diligent in sticking to your own rigid maintenance schedule.
 For some of us, a subscription plan with Second Nature is a real bargain given the high cost of failure to stay on top of this important home maintenance issue.

 No carpet?
 You’re not immune to filtration soil

-Do what you must to get rid of all dirty edges of the carpet in your home, then take the easy steps to prevent it, forever!
+Do what you must to get rid of all the dirty edges of the carpet and or furnishings in your home.
+Then take the easy steps to prevent it, forever!

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.